oxixes/nintendo-wiki/Dragons-Servers.md

 [Switch Server](Server-List#switch) > eLicenses
 ---

+The dragons servers are responsible for managing e-licenses on the Nintendo Switch.
+An e-license carries the right to play a game, and is obtained by purchasing the game on the Nintendo eShop.

-These servers take JSON-encoded requests and respond with JSON-encoding.
+The dragons servers take JSON-encoded requests and respond with JSON-encoding.

 https://dragons.hac.lp1.dragons.nintendo.net: